 Write about Your Experience

 There are several journals and books available that may help adoptees work through some feelings, struggles, and challenges they are facing as adoptees.
-Check out these journals and workbooks to help you and/or your adopted child work through the experience.
+Check out these resources for adoptees to help you and/or your adopted child work through the experience.

 - How Do We Feel About Adoption is a book for those who work with adoptees ages 5-11.
 It is an excellent tool for parents to help their children work through their feelings about adoption.
 If anything, it gives children permission to have feelings about their adoption and talk about their feelings.